Tech Tips - #1 Setting your sag

 __________

-For a visual run through checkout the video Pinned.tv recently shot when they popped in for us to set the sag on Tod's new Stanton.
+For a visual run through, checkout the video Pinned.tv shot when they popped in for us to set the sag on Tod's new Stanton.

 ___________

-To discuss any technical settings with us, please don't hesitate to email us on service@j-techsuspension.co.uk
+To discuss any technical settings with us, please don't hesitate to email us at service@j-techsuspension.co.uk